Nellie Wong

 B. 1934

-Wong is a member of various literary, artistic, and political groups, including Radical Women, the Freedom Socialist Party, and the National Asian American Telecommunications Association.
-In 1989, she received a Women of Words award from the San Francisco Women’s Foundation.
+Wong was a member of various literary, artistic, and political groups, including Radical Women, the Freedom Socialist Party, and the National Asian American Telecommunications Association.
+In 1989, she received a Women of Words award from the Women’s Foundation California.
 With Yamada, she was the subject of the documentary Mitsuye & Nellie, Asian American Poets (1981).
 In 2011, a building at Oakland High School was named after Wong.